spec-nith/WebStar/README.md

 * Level 2 - 20 marks
 * Level 3 - 30 marks
 * Level 4 - 40 marks
-* Level 5 - 50 marks.
+* Level 5 - 50 marks

-Getting a pull request submitted for an Issue will add marks to your name based on the corresponding difficulty level of the Issue.
-Time and quality of code will also be taken into consideration.
+Getting a pull request submitted for an Issue will add marks to your name based on the corresponding difficulty level of the Issue. **Time and quality of code will also be taken into consideration**.
+Marks will be allotted in your respective Pull Request.
+Your total marks will be calculated at the end of this event.

 ##  :trophy: The contributor who has the highest marks after 10 days will be declared as the winner.
+##  :trophy: All the participants will get a Certificate and winner will get Goodies !💫

 ---
 # :book:RESOURCES